xlsson/bth-editor-server/README.md

 Return status: 200.

 `/createone` – PUT method, takes `filename`, `title`, `content` and `email` as arguments.
+Takes a JWT token as an `x-access-token` header.
+If the token verifies, and the
-Checks that the `filename` property does not already exists in database.
-If OK, it saves the created document in the database, and returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }`.
+`filename` property does not already exists in database, it saves the created document in the database, and returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1, tokenIsVerified: true }`.
+If the token does not verify, it returns `{ acknowledged: false, tokenIsVerified: false }`.
-If the filename already exists, it does not save the document, and instead returns `{ acknowledged: true }`.
+If the token verifies, but the filename already exists, it returns `{ acknowledged: false, tokenIsVerified: true }`.
 Return status: 201.

+`/updateone` – PUT method, takes `filename`, `title` and `content` as arguments.
+Takes a JWT token as an `x-access-token` header.
+If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }`.
+If the token does not verify, it returns `{ acknowledged: false, tokenIsVerified: false }`.
+Return status: 200.

 `/createuser` – POST method, takes `name`, `email` and `password` as arguments.
 If `email`is unique, it adds a new user and returns `{ acknowledged: true, insertedId: <ObjectId> }`.